LoicSteve/ETL-and-Data-Modeling/README.md

 4. The pipeline should be reproducible, you will have to implement it using Terraform.
 5. The data should be modelled into a star schema in the serving layer, you should use dbt for the modelling part.

-Before starting, you will need to import some required libraries and modules for the capstone development.